DataJuggler/TransparencyMaker/README.md

 Let me know by creatiing an Issue on this project, or on any Transparency Maker videos on YouTube.

+# Visual Studio
+Visual Studio 2019 is the recommeneded version, but most of the code worked as far back as VS 2010.

+# Install Version

+I will make an install and put it on my website as soon as I get a chance.
+If anyone would like an install, create an issue on this project and / or leave a comment on any of my YOuTube videos and I will expedite the install.

 # Transparency Maker Videos on my Channel

 https://www.youtube.com/playlist?list=PLKrW5tXCPiX2PxrLPszDzlcEZwQG-Qb8r